 If submitting live animals for PME the decision must take into account the Welfare in Transport Legislation.

-Some submissions will be investigated as part of a contract for surveillance of livestock diseases with the Animal & Plant Health Agency (for more information see the APHA Vet Gateway website).
+Submissions will generally be investigated as part of a contract for surveillance of livestock diseases with the Animal & Plant Health Agency (for more information see the APHA Vet Gateway website).

 Farmed livestock that may be suitable for subsidised PME for surveillance include alpacas, cattle, deer, game birds, goats, llamas, pigs, poultry, rabbits, sheep and water buffalo.

 The area covered by the Wales Veterinary Science Centre Ltd is detailed within the leaflets produced by APHA below.
-A postcode finder has also been published to help show the surveillance coverage area.
+APHA has published a postcode finder to help show the surveillance coverage area and transport eligibility*.
 Submissions within the coverage area of special interest to APHA may be subject to additional laboratory testing at no extra cost to the submitter.

 Farmer Veterinary Surveillance and Diagnostic Leaflet February 2021 (English)